akierig/akierig/README.md

 ### greetings!

 I'm a librarian with a focus on open-access digital publishing.
 I care about privacy and simplicity.
-I believe in building community infrastructure and self hosting (which is why I only use github as much as I need to).
+I believe in building community infrastructure and self hosting (which is why I only use github as much as I *absolutely* need to).
 Most of my stuff you'll find on **[hg.sr.ht/~anelki](https://hg.sr.ht/~anelki/)** because I prefer it to git.

 thanks for stopping by!